xli2522/Wave-Gauges-Mini-Wave-Tank/readme.txt

  * ends to +5V and ground
  * wiper to LCD VO pin (pin 3)

-**NOTE: It may be hard to figure out how to connect everything to Arduino R3 with limited space in the first try,
+**NOTE: It may be hard to figure out how to connect everything to Arduino UNO R3 with limited space on the first try,
         please find an example of compact circuit connection in the folder.

 * Connecting Arduino to a computer:

-1) Connect Arduino to a computer via usb.
+1) Connect Arduino to a computer via USB.
 2) Open Arduino software, select the correct board type (UNO R3) and USB port address.
 3) Open the .ino program and lick the upload button.
 4) Open Serial Monitor in the software, choose show time stamp, click Clear Output and push the reset button